Mick Jagger says Yungblud and Machine Gun Kelly bring "life" to modern rock

 Jagger went on: “I enjoy going out there on stage and doing my stuff.
 That is what I do.
 I want everyone to enjoy themselves and forget the troubles in their lives for a couple of hours and just chill out and have a great afternoon and evening.”

-Speaking to NME back in 2019, Yungblud namechecked the legendary Stones singer while talking about his ambitions for the future.
+Speaking to NME back in 2019, Yungblud namechecked the legendary Stones singer while talking about his own ambitions for the future.

 “I’m not arsed about being about for 10 minutes, have a hit song, get a fucking mansion, do too many drugs and kill myself,” he explained.
-“I want to be reaching people like that and doing this until I look like Mick Jagger.
+“I want to be doing this until I look like Mick Jagger.
 He’s still sexy as fuck!”

+Yungblud also told NME at the time that he thought rock ‘n’ roll was “very much alive” and had been “reinvented for a new generation” of fans.

 You can see the full schedule for The Rolling Stones’ forthcoming UK and European tour below and find any remaining UK tickets here.